nus-cs2103/website-base/schedule/week1/admin-tee3201-fragment.md

 #### {{ thumb(2) }} Submit the pre-module survey  {{ timing_badge("by Saturday 2359", "secondary") }}

-* Submit the pre-module survey, available on LumiNUS
+* Submit the pre-module survey, available on Canvas

 #### {{ thumb(3) }} Attend the lecture